rbturnbull/dcodex_bible/README.md

 ]
 ```

-## Database Fixture
+## Installing Bible Verses

-To use the standard versification system of the Old and New Testaments, install the database fixture:
+To use the standard versification system of the Old and New Testaments, run this command:
 ```
-python manage.py loaddata bibleverses
+python manage.py import_bibleverses
 ```